BorisVB/telematic_analysis/README.md

 **==> My approach:**

 1. First to be able to visually understand what are the similarities between the 200 routes associated to one driver, and the difference between two drivers.
-2.Create algorithms capable of predicting with a probability P the likelihood that a route has been driven by the designated driver
+2. Create algorithms capable of predicting with a probability P the likelihood that a route has been driven by the designated driver

 I am focusing on:
 1. Speed distribution